Bahamas: Animal Diversity and Ecology in the Caribbean

 The program includes three days of boat travel to various coral reefs and three days on land to visit reefs close to shore, intertidal areas, coppices, blue holes and birding sites.

 March 7 - 14, 2020

 Eligibility and Selection Process

 Applicants must have a minimum GPA of 2.8 and be in good judicial standing with the university.
-At the time of application, biological science majors must have completed BIOS 1710/1715; students in other majors must have completed BIOS 1000.
+S tudents must have completed or be enrolled in BIOS 1710/1715 the preceeding semester can apply; students in other majors must have completed BIOS 1000 or BIOS 2200.
 Preference given to juniors and seniors with majors in related fields.

 This program is only open to OHIO students.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.

 Students will be housed at the Forfar Field Station in shared cabins.
 Most meals will be provided at the station.
 Vegetarians will also be accommodated.

 Courses and Credits

 NOTE: This course will meet weekly for 8 weeks prior to spring break 2019 for introductory lectures and travel orientation.
 After the spring break field component in the Bahamas, the class will continue to meet weekly for student presentation and field study wrap-up.